Memory in cyclically crumpled sheets: Logarithmic growth of curvature under repeated loading and loading time

-Next, we perform measurements of the mean curvature of an unfolded sheet $H^u$ for a typical crease as a function of number of folding and unfolding cycles for $\sigma = 0.7$\,Nmm$^{-2}$ applied for $30$\,seconds, before unfolding and placing the sheet on a flat-bed for scanning.
-As shown in Fig.~\ref{fig:1ridge}B, we find that the curvature increases logarithmically with the number of applied loading cycles $n$, as $H^u = H^{un}_1 + H^{un}_2 \log(n)$ with a rate $ H_2^{un} = 0.10$\,mm$^{-1}$.
-Because $ \sigma = \chi^{-1} H^u$, and since $n \sim \omega t$, one can see there is analogy between the logarithmic observed here and those observed in time~\cite{Jules2022}.
-To probe this further, we measured the evolution of curvature when the applied load is applied over varying time interval $t$.
-As shown in Fig.~\ref{fig:1ridge}C, we find that the increase in $H^u$ with $t$ is significantly lower compared with the increase in curvature with $n$ over comparable cumulative loading time.
-Hence we find that the repeated folding and unfolding of the crease leads to far greater plastic deformations and is the dominant reason for the logarithmic increase in our experiments.
-Thus, the evolution in our experiments appears to be consistent with memory observed due to cyclic driving in sheared suspensions~\cite{Pine2005,Paulsen2014}, and different from the time evolution reported previously in single folds and crumpled sheets~\cite{Thiria2011,Amir2012,Shohat_2023}.
+Consequently we find that the repeated folding and unfolding of the crease leads to far greater plastic deformations and is the dominant reason for the logarithmic increase in our experiments.
+Thus, the evolution in our experiments appears to be more in line with memory observed due to cyclic driving in sheared suspensions~\cite{Pine2005,Paulsen2014}, and different from the logarithmic time dependence reported previously in elastoplastic sheets~\cite{Thiria2011,Amir2012,Shohat_2023}.